 Throughout the COVID-19 pandemic, Round House Theatre has prioritized the health and safety of our artists, audiences, students, and staff.
-As we prepare to return to live performances in Fall 2021, we are actively monitoring conditions and recommendations from local and CDC officials and will continue to update our policies as circumstances require.
+As we navigate the return to live performances in the 2021/2022 Season, we are actively monitoring conditions and recommendations from local and CDC officials and will continue to update our policies as circumstances require.

 Looking for health and safety info for Round House Summer Camps?
 Click here.